agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 - Needs cluster admin access to install and operator
 - Not beginner friendly (Steep learning curve)

+## Ideal Projects

+Tekton is a great solution for projects (and teams) where it makes sense to keep your pipelines seperate from the code being built.

+My prediction is that it will be a great backbone for teams looking to build custom PaaS-like solutions and give a good separation of concerns between departments.

+(TODO: complete)

 # Conclusion

 While Tekton is my personal choice because it gives a set of abstractions that I like to thing with, it's potentially a poor choice for a newer developer or someone just looking to play around  with CI/CD ideas.

+(TODO: complete)